dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2521: Cultural organizations benefit local economies.
+### T2521: They create jobs, attract tourists, and bolster the local economy.

 |Support|
 |---|